-Rewrites: I am under no obligation to provide you opportunities to re-do your work after it has been submitted for marking.
-If you are given an opportunity to re-submit an assignment, the highest grade you could achieve on the assignment is 70%.
+Rewrites: I am not obligated to provide you opportunities to re-do your work after it has been submitted for marking.
+If you are given an opportunity to re-submit an assignment, the highest grade that would be granted is 70%.

-Plagiarism and Academic Honesty (U.Regina Policy)
+Plagiarism and Academic Honesty (U. Regina Policy)

 Do not jeopardize your academic future with plagiarism.
 It is dishonest, unprofessional and has serious consequences.
 Plagiarism (academic dishonesty) is a serious offense and will result in your receiving a mark of zero on the assignment or, on the class, a note on your file, and filing of information with the University Discipline Committee.
 Plagiarism can also result in suspension or dismissal from the University.
 Please refer to the University of Regina calendar for other forms of academic misconduct.
 Students are bound by University academic integrity policies.
 Plagiarism includes, but is not limited to the following practices: